GregHilston/Hungry-Hungry-Snails/README.md

 ## The Objective

 The point of Hungry Hungry Snails is to write software to help guide your snail to the most amount of food on a 2d grid, in the least amount of steps.
 A leader board can be accessed to check the top score for each board.
+I was interested in playing a game like this, but I was unable to find a harness to run the server logic.
+See the section titled "Example Solution", so see a sample greedy implementation.

 ## Endpoints